ecs-vlc/COMP6248/docs/index.md

 There will be two assessed online-quizzes; We are planning for these to be on the 9th March and 11th May.
 These will be available on blackboard for a 24 hour period and once started you must complete them within one hour.

 ## Coursework assignment
+Information on the coursework assignment will be uploaded soon.
+{% comment %}
 Information on the coursework assignment (worth 40% of the module) is [here](coursework.html).
+{% endcomment %}

 {% comment %}
 <!---